1905 Catherine Littlefield is born on Sept. 16.

 1918 James Littlefield serves with YMCA war effort in Europe.
 Caroline begins teaching dance classes for local women’s music clubs.

 1921 Florenz Ziegfeld invites Catherine to join his organization in New York.
-During the next four years she appears in the hit musical Sally and the Follies.
+During the next four years she appears in the hit musical Sally, the Follies, and other productions.

-- In late summer, Caroline travels to Paris, the first of the family’s annual trips allowing Catherine and Dorothie to study with Russian teachers, particularly Egorova.
+- In late summer, Caroline and Catherine travel to Paris, the first of many trips there.
+In subsequent visits, Catherine and Dorothie study with Russian emigre ballet teacher Lubov Egorova and other Russian pedagogues.

-1927 Littlefields hired by the Philadelphia Grand Opera Company.
+1927 The Littlefields are hired by the Philadelphia Grand Opera Company.
 Catherine begins to choreograph.

 1928 Catherine begins arranging movie prologues and routines for local theaters.